bitcoin-dot-org/Bitcoin.org/_includes/devdoc/ref_p2p_networking.md

 *Added in protocol version 70014 as described by BIP152.*

-A `cmpctblock` message is a compact enocoding of a new block, used to relay blocks with faster propogation and lower bandwidth than relaying the full block.
+A `cmpctblock` message is a compact enocoding of a new block, used to relay blocks with faster propagation and lower bandwidth than relaying the full block.
 See `sendcmpct` for details of compact block relay modes.

 `cmpctblock` contains the block header, short transaction ids for the